celestiaorg/celestia-app/pkg/proof/README.md

 #### Share to row root namespace merkle inclusion proof:

 First, we prove inclusion of the share in question to the row root it belongs to.
-If we take, for example, share *three*, its inclusion proof can be constructed using the inner nodes in maroon:
+If we take, for example, share *three*, its inclusion proof can be constructed using the inner nodes in red:

 <img src="img/share_to_row_root_proof.png" alt="share to row root proof" width="443"/>